eaudeweb/edw-scratch/README.md

   are found by inspecting the ``ID`` values returned by ``./manage.py utils search_unspscs -t <text>``, where ``text`` can be replaced with ``software`` for example.

+* ``DISABLE_UNGM_DOWNLOAD`` is a boolean specifying if files are downloaded when tenders are scraped.

+* ``MAX_UNGM_REQUESTS`` The scraper will try to access data at scraped servers the number of times this variable is set to.
+If there will be no response from the server within this maximum number of tries, than the scraper will consider that there is no new data

+* ``DEADLINE_NOTIFICATIONS`` Set this as being a list representing a sequence of number of days.
+If, for example, 3 is in that list, mail alerts are sent when there are 3 or less days remaining until deadline for each favourite tender is achieved.

 Local Testing
 -------------